 5.5 Cafeteria Etiquette Do not waste food; take only one serving at a time of those items you are going to eat.
-All food is to be eaten in the dining area.
+All food is to be eaten in the dining area and/or the outdoor picnic table areas.
 Students may request a to-go meal only under the following circumstances:

-- If the student is sick - If the student is studying in their room - If the student is on a restrictive diet and prefers, for that reason, not to eat in the cafeteria - If the student is participating in a college-approved lunch meeting (e.g. Urban Team meeting, Student Government meeting, Kingdom Week meeting, etc.)
+- If the student is sick

+- If the student is studying in their room - If the student is on a restrictive diet and prefers, for that reason, not to eat in the cafeteria - If the student is participating in a college-approved lunch meeting (e.g. Student Government meeting, Kingdom Week meeting, etc.)